Jackie D'Amico

-John "Jackie" D'Amico (born July 11, 1937) is a New York City mobster and caporegime who served as street boss of the Gambino crime family from 2005 to 2011.
+John "Jackie" D'Amico (July 11, 1936 – December 27, 2023) was an American mobster and caporegime in New York City who served as street boss of the Gambino crime family from 2005 to 2011.
 "Street boss" had been the family's number one position ever since official Boss Peter Gotti started serving a life sentence in prison.

 Early life

-D'Amico's parents were born in the village of Vietri sul Mare in the Campania region of Italy.
+His parents were born in the village of Vietri sul Mare in the Campania region of Italy.
 D'Amico is not related to Bonanno crime family soldier Joseph D'Amico.